ire4ever1190/jaysonrpc/readme.md

 > Best name I could come up with.
 I just needed a decent RPC for a few projects

-JSONRPC implementation that is transport agnostic.
-Supports different executors so it can be used in sync/async context.
+> [!WARNING]
+> This is very alpha software, not very well tested

+JSONRPC implementation that doesn't come with any transports (You bring it yourself!).
-Just takes in JSON and sends back JSON, rest is up to you!
+Just takes in JSON and sends back JSON, rest is up to you!.

 ## Features